dxhub-apps/lexyhub/docs/user-documentation.md

 # LexyHub User Documentation

 ## Overview
 LexyHub is the central workspace for monitoring sales velocity, discovering high-intent keywords, and coordinating market intelligence.
-The interface has been refreshed with a simplified, hover-free presentation so navigation stays predictable on both desktop and touch devices.
+The interface now follows Material Design across every screen—solid buttons, card actions, and chips highlight exactly what is interactive on both desktop and touch devices.
 This guide explains every surface of the product, recommended workflows, and troubleshooting steps so that new and existing teammates can become productive quickly.

 - **Audience:** growth managers, marketplace operators, analysts, and executives using LexyHub to plan and execute marketplace strategies.
 - **Prerequisites:** an active LexyHub account and access to the data sources configured by your organization.